 But enough about the the future — what about the (very recent) past?

 If you're selling a widget, photos of widgets sitting on a table would be a bare minimum, and a widget in action is even better.
 Of course, sometimes the widget is inside other widgets when the action is happening.

-If you're selling helicopters, though, it's definitely best to show them in action.
+If your widget works inside of, or applied from, a helicopter, and especially if you're selling helicopters, it's definitely best to show the helicopter in action.
 The above shows a lineman installing vibration dampeners on a combination fiber-optic/static line.
 Nothing wrong with this shot, and it might make it into the essay (though there are still thousands of shots for me to take!).